Your money-making expert. Financial journalist, TV and radio personality.

-It’s good to have a basic knowledge of how to upload media (i.e. get your clips on the website) and how to use a video file converter before you begin, but don’t worry too much because every site has its own ‘how to’ section or video tutorials.
+It’s good to have a basic knowledge of how to upload media (i.e. get your clips on the website) and how to use a video file converter before you begin.
+But don’t worry too much, every site has its own ‘how to’ section or video tutorials.
 They also all have guidelines and requirements about copyright and file compatibility.

 Remember to be patient; it may take a few months to get to grips with the sites or to earn any money, as many of them pay out depending on how many people have viewed your videos.

 Like anything on the internet, it’s always good to be cautious.
 Don’t post anything illegal, stick to the rules and regulations on each site and use a separate email address to keep spam and advertising out of your regular inbox.

 Owned by Google, YouTube is the most popular and accessible of all the video-sharing sites.
-YouTube videos can be embedded on nearly all sites that many people view in their everyday lives which means your videos can be seen worldwide – on websites, blogs, Facebook and so on.
+YouTube videos can be embedded on nearly all sites that many people view in their everyday lives.
+This means your videos can be seen worldwide – on websites, blogs, Facebook and so on.

 Many bloggers use YouTube to post reviews and daily video diaries.
 Aspiring musicians use it as a platform to reach a global audience and others just use YouTube to post funny short clips or how-to tutorials.
 Take a look at out article about how to make money from YouTube here.

 The best thing about YouTube is that you don’t have to join to watch, but if you’re serious about making money by sharing videos you can join here and start uploading straight away.

-YouTube success stories include singer Justin Bieber, make-up artist PixieWoo and of course the popularity of Gangnam style.
+YouTube success stories include singer Justin Bieber, make-up artist Pixiwoo, and of course the infamous Psy, of Gangnam style fame.

-Most often potential filmmakers use Vimeo to showcase short films, animations and/or other original content.
-The site is relatively easy to navigate around and the featured content is produced to a high standard and is filmed in the best quality.
-The site also links with many social media sites and allows you to create a free account that provides 500MB of upload space a week.
+Most often, potential filmmakers use Vimeo to showcase short films, animations and/or other original content.
+The site is relatively easy to navigate, and the featured content is produced to a high standard and filmed in the best quality.
+The site also embeds easily on social media and allows you to create a free account that provides 500MB of upload space a week.